 It’s the story of South Africa’s first high treason trial since 1994, when the country attained democracy.
-There were 23 accused men when the trial started, of which 14 of them are still behind bars.
-The group of right-wingers, functioning under the name Boeremag, had planned for months to launch a coup in the country.
-They also attempted to assassinate former president Nelson Mandela.
+There were 23 accused men when the trial started, 14 of which are still behind bars.
+The group of right-wingers, functioning under the name of the Boeremag, had planned for months to launch a coup in the country.

-I covered the trial for three years, but found myself visiting the alleged mastermind behind bars for the past six years – which has been a wacky, insightful journey.
+I covered the trial for three years, but soon found myself visiting the alleged mastermind behind bars over six years – which was an insightful journey.
 Since there were so many accused in the trial, there has never been a concise record of how they wanted to topple the democratic government – until now.
-I have spent the last year ploughing through tens of thousands of papers from the court transcripts, to piece together the different versions and events as they played out in 2001/2002.
-Through being in court for so many years, I learned more about the inner dynamics of the trial, which was characterized by betrayal, frustration and families being torn apart.
+I dedicated a year to research through tens of thousands of papers from the court transcripts, to piece together the different versions and events as they played out between 2001/2002.

 The book is a narrative nonfiction work, with historical, political, cultural and journalistic influences.
 It’s an interesting perspective in the current global political landscape, where populism has become an emerging political narrative.

-I moved to the South African bushveld with my husband last year, after many years of being on deadline and chasing the news in cities.
+I moved to the South African bushveld with my husband in 2016, after many years of being on deadline and chasing the news in cities.
 Since living here, I have gained an immense appreciation for wildlife.
-Having spent the majority of my time on writing a nonfiction work, I decided that I need to work on a lighter project – queue Children’s Book!
-This project tells the story of young animals on a quest in the African bushveld, bringing together my favorite animals and their quirky characteristics.
-It’s educational, but not in-your-face.
-The vision is that it will entertain kids and teach them to appreciate the little things that one can learn from animals.
+Having spent the majority of my time on writing a nonfiction work, I decided that I need to work on a lighter project.
+This project will focus on telling the story of young animals on a quest in the African bushveld, bringing together my favorite animals and their quirky characteristics.
+It’s educational, but not in-your-face-educational.
+The key objective of this work will be to create a book that will entertain kids and teach them to appreciate the little things that one can learn from animals.

 UKWELI DIARIES – TRAVEL BLOG

 The word Ukweli, is the Swahili word for “Truth”.
 My family used to live in Kenya for close to a decade and I lost a piece of my heart in East Africa every time I went to visit.
 So much so, that I had the word Ukweli tattooed on my ankle after a trip.
-So, it’s the “Truth Diaries”, a project that I am incredibly excited about.
-We’ll be sleeping on a tent on our car’s roof, hopefully waking up to lions around the car.
-A lot of writing and video-taking will be done.
-Hooray!
+So, it’s the “Truth Diaries” – a project that I am incredibly excited about.